pandino/thumbnailer/scripts/mpv/README.md

 - Check MPV console (`` ` `` key) for error messages
 - Verify scripts are in the correct directory
 - Ensure key bindings are properly configured in `input.conf`
+- For native HTTP scripts: Check which HTTP method is being used in MPV console

 ### API connection errors
 - Verify Movie Thumbnailer server is running
 - Check host/port configuration in scripts
 - Test API manually: `curl -X POST -H "Content-Type: application/json" -d '{"filename":"test.mp4"}' http://localhost:8080/api/v1/video/archive`
+- For LuaSocket users: Ensure `ltn12` is also installed (`luarocks install luasocket` includes it)

+### Performance comparison
+- **LuaSocket**: Fastest, most efficient for simple requests
+- **lua-http**: Modern, supports HTTP/2, good for complex scenarios
+- **curl subprocess**: Slower due to process overhead, but universally available

 ### Files not found in database
 - Ensure videos have been scanned by Movie Thumbnailer